Binod Bihari Chowdhury

-Born in 1911, in Chittagong, Binod Bihari was the last surviving revolutionary from the Chittagong armoury raid and was active in many significant events in the history of Bangladesh.
+Born in 1911, in Chittagong, Binod Bihari was the last surviving veteran of the Chittagong armoury raid and was active in many significant events in the history of Bangladesh.
 In 2000, he received the Independence Day Award, the highest civilian award in Bangladesh.

 Early life and education

 Binod Bihari Chowdhury was born in the village of Uttarvurshi under the Boalkhali Upazila in Chittagong district which was then a part of the East Bengal and Assam province of British India.
 He was the fifth child of his parents, Kamini Kumar Chowdhury and Roma Rani Chowdhury.
 His father, Kamini Kumar Chowdhury was a lawyer in Chittagong.

 Binod Bihari started his primary education from the Rangamatia Board School in Fatikchhari Upazila.He was the student of Fatikchari's most famous & old school name Fatickchari Coronation Model High School.

 He was granted a scholarship for his outstanding performance in the matriculation examinations in 1929 from Saroatoli High School.
 He received the degrees of Bachelor of Arts, Master of Arts and Bachelor of Law in 1934, 1936 and 1939 respectively while serving as a prisoner at the Duly Detention Camp.
 He was married to Biva Das.